CyberTrackerConservation/ctdoc/_pages/xlsform/_reference-manual-6.md

 `snapTrack` causes the system to snapshot all the track points (since prior snap).

-If using Survey123 and `esriLocationServiceUrl` is specified, then the track data will be sent to the [feature service]({{ site.baseurl }}/xlsform/reference-manual/2#esrilocationserviceurl).
+If using Survey123 and `locationServiceUrl` is specified, then the track data will be sent to the [feature service]({{ site.baseurl }}/xlsform/reference-manual/2#locationserviceurl).
 Otherwise, a track file will be created and added to a `file` type question in the form.
 See the section on the track file [here]({{ site.baseurl }}/xlsform/reference-manual/#track-file-format).

 <table>
 <tr>